mapninja/CV/README.md

 ## References
 On Request

-## Objectives
+## Professional Objective
-* To allow researchers, scholars and do-gooders to do more meaningful work by helping them investigate, quantify and solve spatial problems with technology.
+* To allow researchers to do more meaningful work by helping them investigate, quantify and solve spatial problems with technology.
-* To concern myself with issues of import to academic researchers, from building information literacy skills programs tailored to cutting-edge use of geospatial data and technologies, to issues of discovery, access and persistence of the data sources and products of research and teaching, in Higher Education.
-* To surround myself with people smarter than me.
-* To always be doing something at least moderately amazing.
-* To elevate the work of impactful, brilliant people.

 ## Expertise
- * 20+ years of experience building and supporting geospatial data and technology solutions for R1 University research and teaching.
+ * 20+ years of experience building and supporting geospatial data and technology services & solutions for research and teaching in R1 universities.
  * Curation, licensing and acquisition of geospatial data and software services for research and teaching.
  * Planning, implementation and management of long-term GIS projects
  * Design and implementation of integrated, multi-user geospatial field data collection systems
  * Digitization of cartographic materials for access and digital applicaitons
  * Discovery & access for data collections
- * Cartography for research and scholarly publication
- * Writing technical content
  * Design and delivery of geospatial data science training programs
- * Administration, distribution and management of enterprise GIS software and services in an academic and research environment
  * Event planning and coordination

 ## Professional Experience